Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna

 where $\tau$ is the step size for gradient ascent and can be set to a small fixed value. $[\cdot]^+ = \max\{0, \cdot\}$ is the projection function for the Lagrange multiplier $\boldsymbol{\xi}$.

-\subsubsection{Updating MA positions}
+\subsubsection{Updating MA Positions}

-With other parameters fixed, we can get the subproblem as follows:
+With other variables fixed, we can get the subproblem as follows:

-Considering the non-convex nature of this problem, we employ the gradient ascent method to update the position of the MA.
-The gradient of the objective function with respect to $\mathbf{x}_m$ is denoted as $\nabla_{\mathbf{x}_m} \Psi(\mathbf{x})$.
-Accordingly, the position of the MA is updated as follows:
+Considering the non-convex nature of this problem, we employ the gradient ascent method to update the positions of the MA.
+The gradient of the objective function with respect to $x_m$ is denoted as $\nabla_{x_m} \Psi(\mathbf{x})$.
+Accordingly, the position of the $m$-th MA is updated as follows: